WyvernDrexx/XXE/README.md

     - [Exfiltrate sensitive data by modifying an existing entity of external DTD](#exfiltrate-sensitive-data-by-modifying-an-existing-entity-of-external-dtd)
   - [XXE Injection with XInclude](#xxe-injection-with-xinclude)
   - [XXE Injection using SVG File Upload](#xxe-injection-using-svg-file-upload)

+## Introduction

+> **XXE Injection** is a web application security vulnerability which allows malicious attackers to interfere with XML parsing of the web application, typically resulting in the access to the contents of arbitrary files on the system, perform a DOS attack, enumerate internal systems and much more.

+XEE Injection arises because of the potential dangerous features that XML parser provides.
+The features though not needed, might be enabled in the web application, which results in the injection to become successful.

 ## XML Introduction